Rusty-Spotted Cat Facts

 Rusty-Spotted Cat Physical Description

-The fabulous Rusty-Spotted Cat elegantly proves the principle that beauty comes in all shapes and sizes.
+The fabulous Rusty-Spotted Cat elegantly proves the principle that beauty comes in all shapes and sizes among the earth’s fauna.
 That’s because, by any measure, it’s a small species of feline, despite its great appeal.
 Nature continually demonstrates its apparent love of variety in its creations.

-Like many mammals, though, this remarkable variety of wild cat displays the physiological characteristic of sexual dimorphism.
-It further follows the pattern of the majority of felines in that this trait primarily manifests itself in terms of sheer physical size.
+Following the evolutionary pattern common to many mammals, though, this amazing variety of feline displays the physiological characteristic of sexual dimorphism.
+It also follows the pattern of the majority of felines in that this trait primarily manifests itself in terms of sheer physical size.

-More precisely, the males attain a greater average body weight than the females.
+More precisely, the males of the species attain a greater average body weight than the females.
 That difference, however, remains comparatively minor.
 A male reaches an average body weight of roughly 3.75 lb (1.7 kg.)
 The slightly smaller female, meanwhile, averages about 3.1 lb (1.4 kg).

-In terms of overall appearance, though, the genders appear essentially indistinguishable.
-Typically, the fur develops as quite short, and mainly displays a brownish color across most of the body.
+In terms of overall appearance, though, the genders appear essentially indistinguishable to the casual observer.
+Typically, the fur develops as quite short, and mainly displays a brownish color across most of the body of the animal.
 It further shows a mild rusty tinge, hence the common name.

 The animal does, though, present a different pattern on the throat and the underside of the body.
-There, the fur develops as a light white.
+There, the fur develops as a light white in color.
 It’s also marked with random dark stripes and spots.
-Typically, individuals also have four dark stripes extending back from over the eyes.
+Typically, individuals also have four markedly dark stripes extending back from over the eyes.

 - Kingdom: Animalia